-Welcome, Class of 2020, to the School of Engineering at Rutgers University.
+Welcome, Class of 2026, to the School of Engineering at Rutgers University.
 We are pleased that you have decided to join us.
 During the next four years you will develop the knowledge and skills required to become an Engineer in your field of choice.
 There are a few administrative steps that are necessary for you to complete this summer in order to join the School of Engineering, please see the Checklist.
 One step is to complete the placement tests as soon as possible, if you are not exempt from the tests or have not already taken them.
-Another step is to complete the registration procedure that will be done online and needs to be completed by Monday, June 5.
-Further details are below.
-Additional general information regarding identification cards, immunization forms and housing applications are also include below to help you.
+Another step is to complete the registration form, accessible from the Canvas Course, SOE Academic Advising - class of 2026.
+You should have received an invitation to the course through your Rutgers email.

 Note: Based on your placement test results, the registration forms, and any AP credit or college courses taken, a schedule will be made for you for the semester.

-You will also receive information about Freshman Orientation during August.
-Students will have the opportunity to make scheduling changes during the first week of classes.
-More informaiton will be given during First Year Orientation and Advising.
+You will also receive information about Freshman Kick-Off during August.
+Students will have the opportunity to make scheduling changes after August 20 through the first week of classes.
+More information will be given during the August Summer Squad Meetings.

 Advanced Placement Exams